That’s the most common question I hear — aside from, “What is wrong with you, Neal?”

 You should also create accounts on sites like Dribbble and Behance.
 These sites have well-established SEO (search engine optimization), so they'll often show up on the first page of Google.
 Leverage this to drive more search traffic to your work and site.

-These platforms are for designers who want to share their work and get feedback from other professionals.
-They are excellent ways to get your designs seen by potentially thousands of people who may eventually refer you.
+These platforms are for designers who want to share their web design projects and get feedback from other professionals.
+They're excellent ways to get your designs seen by potentially thousands of people who may eventually refer you.
 You might even get really helpful feedback to improve your skills.
 (Don't design in a vacuum!)

-Remember, don’t just wait for people to come to you—make it so easy for them to stumble across your work in so many different places that they'll have no choice but to reach out.
-The can have significant impact on your contracting volume.
+Remember, don’t just wait for people to come to you — make it so easy for them to stumble across your work in so many different places that they'll have no choice but to reach out.
+This can have significant impact on your contracting volume.
 Why?
 Because once you have even a couple contracts in place, it’s much easier to get more.
 This career path is built on referrals.
 Good people who reliably produce quality work always get referred.

 (In fact, being easy to work with always matters more than how good your portfolio is.
 Life is short, and people want to work with good people.)

+Freelance websites and marketplaces are great for finding work and getting your foot in the door.
 Upwork (formerly oDesk) is an online marketplace designed to connect freelancers and prospective clients.
 Create a profile, upload your portfolio, and start bidding on contracts.
-You can even apply for the ones you might not feel totally qualified for yet—that’s how you grow and become an even better designer.
+You can even apply for the ones you might not feel totally qualified for yet — that’s how you grow and become an even better designer.

 You might notice a high number of bids from international freelancers.
 They generally charge less for their services than you do, as their living expenses could be a fraction of designers in other countries.